Antisemitism in Islam: Sweden

 In October 2010, The Forward reported on the current state of Jews and the level of antisemitism in Sweden.
-Henrik Bachner, a writer and professor of history at the University of Lund, claimed that members of the Swedish Parliament have attended anti-Israel rallies where the Israeli flag was burned while the flags of Hamas and Hezbollah were waved, and the rhetoric was often antisemitic—not just anti-Israel.
+Henrik Bachner, a writer and professor of history at the University of Lund, claimed that members of the Swedish Parliament have attended anti-Israel rallies where the Israeli flag was burned.
+In contrast, the flags of Hamas and Hezbollah were waved, and the rhetoric was often antisemitic—not just anti-Israel.
 But such public rhetoric is not branded hateful and denounced.
 Charles Small, director of the Yale University Initiative for the Study of Antisemitism, stated, "Sweden is a microcosm of contemporary anti-Semitism.
 It's a form of acquiescence to radical Islam, which is diametrically opposed to everything Sweden stands for."
 Per Gudmundson, chief editorial writer for Svenska Dagbladet, has sharply criticized politicians who he claims offer "weak excuses" for Muslims accused of antisemitic crimes.
 "Politicians say these kids are poor and oppressed, and we have made them hate.
 They are, in effect, saying the behavior of these kids is in some way our fault."
 Judith Popinski, an 86-year-old Holocaust survivor, stated that she is no longer invited to schools that have a large Muslim presence to tell her story of surviving the Holocaust.
 Popinski, who found refuge in Malmö in 1945, stated that, until recently, she told her story in Malmö schools as part of their Holocaust studies program, but that now, many schools no longer ask Holocaust survivors to tell their stories, because Muslim students treat them with such disrespect, either ignoring the speakers or walking out of the class.
 She further stated, "Malmö reminds me of the anti-Semitism I felt as a child in Poland before the war.
 "I am not safe as a Jew in Sweden anymore."

 In December 2010, the Jewish human rights organization Simon Wiesenthal Center issued a travel advisory concerning Sweden, advising Jews to express "extreme caution" when visiting the southern parts of the country due to an increase in verbal and physical harassment of Jewish citizens by Muslims in the city of Malmö.

 Norway

-In 2010, the Norwegian Broadcasting Corporation after one year of research, revealed that antisemitism was common among Norwegian Muslims.
+In 2010, the Norwegian Broadcasting Corporation, after one year of research, revealed that antisemitism was common among Norwegian Muslims.
 Teachers at schools with large shares of Muslims revealed that Muslim students often "praise or admire Adolf Hitler for his killing of Jews", that "Jew-hate is legitimate within vast groups of Muslim students" and that "Muslims laugh or command [teachers] to stop when trying to educate about the Holocaust".

-Additionally that "while some students might protest when some express support for terrorism, none object when students express hate of Jews" and that it says in "the Quran that you shall kill Jews, all true Muslims hate Jews."
+Additionally, while some students might protest when some express support for terrorism, none object when students express hatred of Jews.
 Most of these students were said to be born and raised in Norway.
-One Jewish father also told that his child after school had been taken by a Muslim mob (though managed to escape), reportedly "to be taken out to the forest and hanged because he was a Jew".
+A Jewish father also reported that after school, his child was taken by a Muslim mob out to the forest to be hanged because he was a Jew, although he managed to escape.